-For countries with laws around the right to disconnect, EMM policies can automate this functionality as required, where supported, and from Android 11 also set policies targeting the maximum amount of time the work profile can be disabled to ensure employees can't abuse this feature.
+For countries with laws around the right to disconnect, EMM policies can automate this functionality as required, where supported, and from Android 11 can also set policies depicting the maximum amount of time the work profile can be disabled to ensure employees can't abuse this feature.

 Another key benefit of the work profile over legacy, full-device management for BYOD deployments is privacy.

 When an Android device is enrolled into a BYOD programme, the organisation creates a dedicated work profile on the device in which corporate applications and data reside; there is little device-level management the organisation can enforce, but more importantly, there is almost nothing an organisation can see in the parent profile (device) from a personal data point of view.